 It is called conversational evangelism and apologetics.
 People have good questions, and sometimes those question have underlying questions attached to their primary question that might hinder a direct answer.
 Ravi Zacharias has said, that “the questions have not changed, but rather it is how those questions are articulated and how our answers come across in the culture.”
-This is what evangelism looks like in our anti-Christian culture.
+This is what evangelism looks like in our anti-Christian (post-truth) culture.

 That’s right, America is now an “anti-Christian” culture with all the changing ideologies, and moral issues challenging the Christian faith as a relevant worldview in the public square today.
 I am thoroughly convinced that once it is understood why Christianity is true, the follower of Christ will be ready to share with anybody credible answers to the questions objecting to the Christian faith.